SRGBmods/qmk-8051/readme.md

 ---

-# Apdx.
+# For further development

+## How I ported QMK to SDCC/MCS51

+### Modify the source code

+### Modify the build system

 ## Possible problems during compile/link

 - Internal RAM overflow because of **"sloc"** variables.
-  QMK uses `--large-model`, which means variables are put in xRAM(max *64kB* theorically, but usually *< 8kB*). data exchange between xRAM and Registers can only be perform indirectly using the tiny DPTR register.
+  QMK uses `--large-model`, which means variables are put in xRAM.
-  xRAM is slow, but huge.
-  In the other hand, data exchange between iRAM and Registers is more direct.
-  It is faster.
-But, iRAM is tiny, only 256B.
-Even worse, only lowwer 128B of iRAM can be access directly by `mov Rx,Rx` instruction, the rest can only be access by `mov Rx,@Ri` instruction.
-  So, when complex calculation is performed, especially when 16/32bit values are involved, 8 registers are not enough.
-SDCC will saves these values using **sloc** variables, located in iRAM for quickly accessing them.
+  However, when complex calculation is performed, especially when 16/32bit values are involved, 8 registers are not enough.
+SDCC will saves these values using **sloc** variables, and put them in iRAM instead of xRAM, for quick accessing time.
-  If you're using too many QMK features, you'll get link time Error like this:
+  So, if you're using too many QMK features, you'll get link time Error like this:
   ```bash
   ?ASlink-Error-Could not get <num> consecutive bytes in internal RAM for area <AREA_NAME>.
   ```